What NOT to do when visiting Australia

 10. Don’t make quips about Australia’s colonial background

 Australia’s modern history is bloody.
 Disturbing.
-And recent.
+And recent, with deaths in custody ongoing.

-There are also people like my family – ten pound “Poms” and Irish folk who travelled here of their own volition, in search of a better life, or presumably just a bit of sunshine every now and then.
+There are ten pound “Poms” and Irish folk who travelled here of their own volition, in search of a better life, or presumably just a bit of sunshine every now and then.

 Then there are the Chinese who arrived during the 1850s gold rush, the Italians and Greeks who moved here during the 1950s, or those who continue to flock to the shores of the “Lucky Country” to this day (often being denied entry, but that’s another sad and irritating story).